bader-nasser/pdftools/README.md

 ## `pdftools p FILE`

-Merge PDF files using JSON file.
+Merge PDF files using JSON5 file.
 Can be used to merge some pages from each file.

 ```
 USAGE
   $ pdftools p FILE [-c] [-D] [-s]

 ARGUMENTS
-  FILE  JSON file to process
+  FILE  JSON5 file to process
         See: https://github.com/bader-nasser/pdftools/blob/main/test/docs/data.json
         Set "$schema" to "https://github.com/bader-nasser/pdftools/raw/main/data.schema.json"
         Use / in the paths.
 On Windows, \ can be changed to either / or \\